luvnft/bitcoinr/_memes/2022-02-01-lessons-about-hard-money-fed-vs-satoshi.md

 author_profile: true
 header:
   og_image: /assets/images/memes/lessons-about-hard-money-fed-vs-satoshi/lessons-about-hard-money-fed-vs-satoshi-1200x1488.jpeg
 date: 2021-10-28
-excerpt: "Who do you want to learn about hard money from - FED or Satoshi?"
+description: "Who do you want to learn about hard money from - FED or Satoshi?"
 ---

 Who do you want to learn about **hard money** from - FED or Satoshi?